isabella232/siliconsalon.info/_pages/contribute.md

   <b>Kavya Sreedhar on GCD:</b><a href="https://www.youtube.com/watch?v=liMA-8zmu1E"><img src="/assets/silicon-salon-3/presentations/sreedhar-presentation.jpg"></a>
 </figure>

-Please mail us at [team@blockchaincommons.com](mailto:team@blockchaincommons.com) and tell us about what you'd like to present.
-Your proposal should include:
+Become a part of the collaboration by proposing your own presentation for a future Silicon Salon, covering topics such as:

 * Cryptographic algorithms and protocols
-* Digital asset security and privacy
 * Semiconductor capabilities for cryptography
 * Digital wallet requirements and design
-* Blockchain security and scalability leveraging hardwared
-* Post-quantum cryptography in silicon
 * Cryptography in IoT and edge devices

-*
+To propose a presentation, mail us at [team@blockchaincommons.com](mailto:team@blockchaincommons.com) and tell us:

 1. The title of the presentation.
 2. A summary of what your presentation will be about.
 3. A summary of how this topic focuses on semiconductor capabilities, wallet requirements, or other related topics.